 -Establish the internal and external stakes.

 8. Have you ever read a script that was an absolute, without-a-doubt “recommend”?
 If so, could you give the logline?

 I’m not a reader.
 I analyze story from the studio executive perspective, so I don’t give “recommend” or “pass,” which is what readers do.
 I give development notes that help the writer to know how to elevate their script to the best place possible.

-That being said, over two dozen of the writers I’ve worked with have sold pilots.
+That being said, ninety-two of the writers I’ve worked with have sold pilots.
 Four of them went to series.
 So I do have lots of projects that I work with people on that go on to sell and be produced.

 9. How do you feel about screenwriting contests?
 Worth it or not?